max-shi/piano-posture/README.md

 Real-time piano hand posture analysis using computer vision and MediaPipe hand tracking.

+More information can be found in the research paper outlining this project.

 ## Overview

 This system analyzes a pianist's right-hand posture using a single RGB webcam.
 It extracts geometric features from hand landmarks and provides real-time visual feedback with a posture score (0-100).